[LACTO] Mom's easy yougurt recipe &

 cumin.
 Saute the onion and garlic until soft.
 Add some white wine,

 the sunflower seeds, and the ginger, and stir regularly.
-As the wine
+As the

-boils off, add a little more; alternate between a splash of wine and a
+boils off, add a little more; alternate between a splash of wine

 splash of water throughout the cooking.
 Make sure that the cook